RenqiChen/The_Crop/README.md

   }
 ```

-Then, update the training command from:
+Then, update the training command:

 ```bash
 --dataset ruozhiba, crop_dataset